The first time I took Ayahuasca....

 "God!
 God who made me, can I trust?
 Can I TRUST?"

 A little bit later, I felt cold.
 I asked for a blanket.
 A guy told me briskly: “You can dance now!"
-I stood up awkwardly, surprised to be able to... and I got back into the dancing square.
+I stood up awkwardly, surprised to be able to...
 Two steps to the right, two steps to the left...

 The feeling of ecstasy lasted the entire night.
-Apart from a subtle and deep deep craving that wasn't healed though......
+Apart from a subtle but deep deep craving that wasn't healed though......

 Comments